 GEOG 2003.
 Introduction to Geography.
 [ACTS Course GEOG 1103].
 An introductory course in the basic concepts of geography that emphasizes regional, cultural, and environmental issues.
-Prerequisite: Eligible for Comp I (or blended Writing Workshop/Comp I).
+Prerequisite: Eligible for Comp I.

 HIST 1003.
 World History I. [ACTS Course HIST 1113].
 A study of world civilizations to the early modern period.
-Prerequisite: Eligible for Comp I (or blended Writing Workshop/Comp I).
+Prerequisite: Eligible for Comp I.

 HIST 1013.
 World History II.
 [ACTS Course HIST 1123].
 A study of world civilizations since the early modern period.
-Prerequisite: Eligible for Comp I (or blended Writing Workshop/Comp I).
+Prerequisite: Eligible for Comp I.

 HIST 2013.
 United States History I. [ACTS Course HIST 2113].
 A general survey of the history of the United States through the Civil War era.
-Prerequisite: Eligible for Comp I (or blended Writing Workshop/Comp I).
+Prerequisite: Eligible for Comp I.

 HIST 2023.
 United States History II.
 [ACTS Course HIST 2123].
 A general survey of the history of the United States from the Civil War era to the present.
-Prerequisite: Eligible for Comp I (or blended Writing Workshop/Comp I).
+Prerequisite: Eligible for Comp I.

 HIST 2083.
 History of Arkansas.
 A survey of the history of Arkansas from pre-Columbian times to the present.
 For teacher education students only.
-Prerequisite: Eligible for Comp I (or blended Writing Workshop/Comp I).
+Prerequisite: Eligible for Comp I.

 PSCI 2003.
 American Government: National.
 [ACTS Course PLSC 2003].
 A survey of the American National Government including the Constitution; structure and operation of the Presidency, Congress and Judiciary; federalism, civil liberties, and politics in action.
-Prerequisite: Eligible for Comp I (or blended Writing Workshop/Comp I).
+Prerequisite: Eligible for Comp I.

 PSYC 2003.
 General Psychology.
 [ACTS Course PSYC 1103].
 An examination of human thought and behavior from a scientific point of view.
 The course provides a survey of the field, looks at current research, and emphasizes critical thinking.

 Relates the academics of the subject to subject's everyday lives, thus bridging the gap between psychological theory and practical application.
-Prerequisite: Appropriate ACT or equivalent score on alternate test.
+Prerequisite: None.

 PSYC 2103.
 Developmental Psychology.
 [ACTS Course PSYC 2103].
 This course presents a comprehensive overview of contemporary developmental psychology.
 Developmental psychology involves the study of constancy and change throughout the entire lifespan, from conception to death.
 The course will cover the relevant history, theories, research, and methods of developmental psychology as well as examine the areas of physical-motor, cognitive, social, and personality development.
 Designed for Health Sciences and Pre-Nursing CP students.
+Prerequisite: None.

 SOC 2003.
 Introduction to Sociology.
 [ACTS Course SOCI 1013].
 A study of the cultural basis of human life and social origins with concepts requisite to an understanding of the process of social institutions and the nature of social change.
-Prerequisite: Appropriate ACT or equivalent score on alternate test.
+Prerequisite: None.

 SOC 2013.
 Social Problems.
 [ACTS Course SOCI 2013].
 This course is an overview of the social theory and related policies influencing social problems.
 The course will also review social problems from political and social work perspectives.
 It is designed to give the student a method of analyzing current social problems and to see the connection to social policy and intervention as it related to social solutions.
 Designed for Health Sciences and Pre-Nursing CP students.
+Prerequisite: None.